LiberTEM/LiberTEM/docs/source/contributing.rst

 When you have submitted your pull request, someone from the LiberTEM organization will review your pull request, and may add comments or ask questions.
-If everything is good to go, your changes will be merged and you can
+If everything is good to go, your changes will be merged and you can delete the branch you created for the pull request.

 See also the `Guide on understanding the GitHub flow <https://guides.github.com/introduction/flow/>`_.